surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/Exercise-03C-EnforceAdmissionPolicy.md

-# Excercise-03C - Enforce AdmissionPolicy
+# Excercise-03C - Example ClusterAdmissionPolicies

-`AdmissionPolicy` is a namespace-wide resource.
-The policy will process only the requests that are targeting the Namespace where the `AdmissionPolicy` is defined.
-Other than that, there are no functional differences between the `AdmissionPolicy` and `ClusterAdmissionPolicy` resources.

 Once you have the Kubewarden instance running, it's time to deploy some policies to replace the `PodSecurityPolicy` object .
-Let's create our  first Kubewarden policies
+Let's create our  first Kubewarden policies .
+For this first example, we will use the  [user-group-psp policy](https://github.com/kubewarden/user-group-psp-policy)

+ Our goal will be to prevent the pods running as root on our Kubernetes cluster by enforcing this policy.

+Let's define a `ClusterAdmissionPolicy` for that:

 ## 03C -1 ) Example 1: Blocking pods running as root

 Let's start with blocking pods running as root .
-For that you can deploy a policy as shown below:
+For that you can deploy a policy as shown below , by copy paste below policy in kubectl shell ,

 ```
 kubectl apply -f - <<EOF